 We applied the DSL black duck habitat model to the Southeastern US to produce maps for that region.
 The model scores each pixel across the landscape based on habitat capability accounting for landscape-scaled wetland extent, proximity to coastline, foraging/roosting habitat, and extent of local/regional development.

-FRAGSTATS is a free computer software program that computes a wide variety of landscape metrics for categorical map patterns.
-Dr. McGarigal, the former head of the DSL team has been instrumental to the development of every version of FRAGSTATS.
+Fragstats is a free stand-alone program that computes a wide variety of landscape metrics for categorical map patterns.
+Fragstats has been developed by Kevin McGarigal, the former leader of the DSL team, Eduard Ene, who has written code instrumental to DSL, and Sam Cushman.
+The newly revised version is available at https://www.fragstats.org/.